Deploy with Solidity

 <Step title="Deploy your contract">

-The deploy script takes in a `--network` flag to specify the network you'd like to deploy to (available options can be found [here](#hardhat-configuration)).
-For this tutorial, we'll be deploying to `cyprus1`.
+The deploy script takes in a `--network` flag to specify the network you'd like to deploy to.
+The sample config only defines `cyprus1`, which we'll use here.

 ```bash theme={null}